 The Global Studies MA program is primarily a tuition-based degree.
 Students are responsible for their tuition, fees, and other expenses.

-- The UNC-CH FAFSA (student loan) deadline is March 1, 2017 (school code 002974) for Fall 2017.
-For more information, please visit the Office of Scholarships and Student Aid, especially their Financial Aid Calendar resource.
+- The UNC-CH FAFSA (student loan) deadline is March 1, 2024 (school code 002974) for the Fall 2024 admission cycle.
+For more information, please visit the Office of Scholarships and Student Aid, especially the Financial Aid Deadlines page.